Ecodev/gims/docs/content/roles_and_permissions.rst

 questionnaires and :guilabel:`Filter Sets` all users who have an access to these elements are listed.

-There are five different roles, the first three are standard and the last two are special and given to a very limited number of "super-admin" users.
+There are six different roles, the first four are standard and the last two are special and given to a very limited number of "super-admin" users.

 Standard roles
 --------------